Weekly News and Events

 Coming events

-Adding an event/announcement: Please forward your written listing to Corky Searls by Thursday.
+Adding an event/announcement: Please forward your written listing to Corky Searls by Thursday for inclusion in that Sunday’s bulletin.
+For additional events, please write to the parish administrator Jonna at sanjuanlutherans@gmail.com to get your meeting or event added to the all-church calendar.
 Be sure to include all relevant information (who, what, when, where, why, how).
-Unless otherwise specified, announcements will be listed for one week and events will be listed weekly until the event date
+Unless otherwise specified, announcements will be listed for one week and events will be listed weekly until the event date.

 Also of Note